How do we support schools and teachers to reduce workload?

-This is a blog about managing teacher workload.
-The #5MinWorkloadPlan has been devised to help teachers and leaders take back control of their workload and well-being.
-The best schools, teachers and leaders manage their workload so they can focus on doing a few, high impact, important things well.
+Devised to help teachers and leaders regain control of their workload and wellbeing.
+The best schools, teachers and leaders manage their workload so they can focus on making high-impact ideas, work well.

 You may already be at the point where you can abandon some current or proposed practices as they have limited impact or are of low importance.

 Here is an example of how the plan can work.
-Feel free to send us any you complete
+Download the template: The 5-Minute Workload Plan.

-You can read more from the 5 Minute Plan Series here, with over 30 templates on offer for free to help reduce your workload!
-Here are some of the most popular ideas …
+You can read more from the 5 Minute Plan Series here, with over 40 templates on offer for free to help reduce your workload!